jsborjesson/passwords/source/02-Method.md

 ## Method

-I've decided to use a survey to broadly investigate how people manage passwords and how they feel about doing so.
-I've chosen to distribute the survey through Facebook to hopefully yield a somewhat statistically significant number of responses in a short period of time.
-The questions that the survey consists of are in an attachment.
+A survey will be performed to broadly investigate how people manage passwords and how they feel about doing so.
+The survey will be distributed through my Facebook account to, with some luck, yield a somewhat statistically significant number of responses in a short period of time.
+Hopefully this approach will give a broad sense of the opinions of ordinary people.

-I chose to do a survey because it will give a broad sense of the opinions of ordinary people.
-I will be using a Google Drive form to collect answers, as this easily gives you a URL to the form that can be distributed, but also makes it possible to export the data as CSV or view it in spreadsheets.
+A Google Drive form will be used to collect answers, as this easily gives you a URL to the form that can be distributed, but also makes it possible to export the data as CSV or view it in spreadsheets.

 ## Method discussion

 ### Advantages

 Distributing an online survey via Facebook is a very simple and pain free process that can yield empirical, real world data quickly.
-I tried to make sure that the survey was quick to finish and anonymous so that users would not be discouraged from participating.
-I also give the participants a couple of optional text fields where they could express their opinions more freely.
+The survey was supposed to be quick to finish and anonymous so that users would not be discouraged from participating.
+The participants were also given a couple of optional text fields where they could express their opinions more freely.
 The text fields may indicate some common behavior that was not directly part of the survey, and can lead to further research.

 I personally believe that my Facebook friends are pretty diverse, but I have also let the